Greenmount (WA)

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year ended June 2023 indicates that income in Greenmount is higher than average nationally.
-The median assessed income was $58,122 and the average income stood at $70,863.
-This contrasts with Greater Perth's figures of a median income of $60,748 and an average income of $80,248 for the same period.
-Based on Wage Price Index growth of 9.62% since financial year ended June 2023, current estimates would be approximately $63,713 (median) and $77,680 (average) as of September 2025.
-From the Census conducted in August 2021, household, family and personal incomes all rank modestly in Greenmount, between the 45th and 50th percentiles.
-The earnings profile shows that 31.6% of locals (944 people) fall within the $1,500 - $2,999 income category, reflecting patterns seen in the metropolitan region where 32.0% similarly occupy this range.
-After housing expenses, 86.2% of income remains for other expenses and the area's SEIFA income ranking places it in the fifth decile.
+AreaSearch's latest postcode level ATO data for financial year ending June 2023 indicates that median income in Greenmount is $58,122 and average income is $70,863.
+In comparison, Greater Perth has a median income of $60,748 and an average income of $80,248 for the same period.
+Based on Wage Price Index growth from July 2023 to September 2025, estimated median income in Greenmount is approximately $63,713 and average income is around $77,680.
+According to the Census conducted in August 2021, incomes in Greenmount rank between the 45th and 50th percentiles for households, families, and individuals.
+The majority of residents (31.6%, or 947 people) earn between $1,500 and $2,999 per week, similar to the metropolitan region's pattern.
+After housing costs, 86.2% of income is available for other expenses.
+Greenmount's SEIFA income ranking places it in the fifth decile.

 Frequently Asked Questions - Income